Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Introduction

 \section{Introduction}

 Learning visual representations that are semantically meaningful with limited semantic annotations is a longstanding challenge with the potential to drastically improve the data-efficiency of learning agents.
-Semi-supervised learning algorithms based on contrastive instance-wise pretext tasks learn representations with limited label information and have shown great promise~\cite{hadsell2006dimensionality, wu2018unsupervised, bachman2019learning, misra2020pirl, chen2020simple}.
+Semi-supervised learning algorithms based on contrastive instance-wise pretext tasks learn representations with limited label information and have shown great promise~\citep{hadsell2006dimensionality, wu2018unsupervised, bachman2019learning, misra2020pirl, chen2020simple}.
 Unfortunately, despite achieving state-of-the-art performance, these semi-supervised contrastive approaches typically require at least an order of magnitude more compute than standard supervised training with a cross-entropy loss (albeit without requiring access to the same amount of labeled data).
-Burdensome computational requirements not only make training laborious and particularly time- and energy-consuming; they also exacerbate other issues, making it more difficult to scale to more complex models and problems, and potentially inducing significant carbon footprints depending on the infrastructure used for training~\cite{henderson2020towards}.
+Burdensome computational requirements not only make training laborious and particularly time- and energy-consuming; they also exacerbate other issues, making it more difficult to scale to more complex models and problems, and potentially inducing significant carbon footprints depending on the infrastructure used for training~\citep{henderson2020towards}.

 In this work, we investigate a strategy for improving the computational efficiency of contrastive learning of visual representations by leveraging a small amount of supervised information during pre-training.
-We propose a semi-supervised loss, \putalg, based on noise-contrastive estimation~\cite{gutmann2010noise}, that aims at distinguishing examples of different classes in addition to the self-supervised instance-wise pretext tasks.
-We conduct a case-study with respect to the state-of-the-art approach of~\citet{chen2020simple} on the ImageNet~\citep{russakovsky2015imagenet} and CIFAR10~\citep{krizhevsky2009learning} benchmarks.
-We find that \putalg can be used to match the semi-supervised learning accuracy of previous contrastive approaches while recovering petaflops of computation in the process.
+We propose a semi-supervised loss, \putalg, based on noise-contrastive estimation~\citep{gutmann2010noise} and neighbourhood component analysis~\citep{goldberger2005neighbourhood}, that aims at distinguishing examples of different classes in addition to the self-supervised instance-wise pretext tasks.
+We conduct a case-study with respect to the approach of~\citet{chen2020simple} on the ImageNet~\citep{russakovsky2015imagenet} and CIFAR10~\citep{krizhevsky2009learning} benchmarks.
+We find that using any available labels during pre-training (either in the form of a cross-entropy loss or \putalg) can be used to reduce the amount of pre-training required.
+Our most notable results on ImageNet are obtained with \putalg, where we can match the semi-supervised learning accuracy of previous contrastive approaches while using less than half the amount of pre-training and compute, and require no hyper-parameter tuning.
+By combining \putalg with the contrastive SwAV method of~\citet{caron2020unsupervised}, we also achieve state-of-the-art top-5 accuracy on ImageNet with 10\% labels, while cutting the pre-training epochs in half.